Yevgeny Nikitin (bass-baritone)

-Born in the Arctic port city of Murmansk, he trained at the Saint Petersburg Conservatory, graduating in 1997.
+Born in the Arctic port city of Murmansk, he trained at the Saint Petersburg Conservatory, graduated in 1997.
 Since his debut as a student he has performed at the Mariinsky Theatre; he also appears as an international soloist.
 He made his debut at the Metropolitan Opera in Sergei Prokofiev's War and Peace in 2002; he has regularly returned to the New York company and is due to sing the Wagnerian role of Klingsor in 2013.

-In 2008 Nikitin was awarded the title of Honoured Artist of Russia.
+In 2008, Nikitin was awarded the title of Honoured Artist of Russia.

 Repertoire

 Nikitin sings various roles in Italian, Russian and German operas mostly.
 Roles in Wagner's operas hold a special place in Nikitin's repertoire, as a Wagnerian singer he has been noted by music critics.

 Roles that Evgeny Nikitin has performed include: